How to Choose a Hybrid Bike? [Beginner’s Guide]

 I assume you have some idea of how much money you can afford to spend on your new hybrid bike.
 But let’s talk about your budget in more detail.

 You can go to a retail store like Walmart and buy a bike for $300.
-But I recommend you not to do that.
+But I recommend you don’t do that.
 The experience you get from riding a cheap bike sold in chain stores won’t be good.
 Trust me.

 My parents bought me a bike from a supermarket when I was younger.
-It was a pain to ride on it.
-It was heavy and unresponsive, and it had a suspension that did not work.
-Please don’t take me wrong.
-I was grateful for having a bike, but it was simply terrible when I later compared it with my next bikes.
+It was a pain to ride it.
+It was heavy and unresponsive and had a suspension that didn’t work.
+Please don’t get me wrong.
+I was grateful for having a bike, but it was simply terrible when I later compared it to my subsequent bikes.

-You might be interested in these best hybrid bikes.
+You might be interested in the best hybrid bikes.

-If your budget is very limited and you know you will often use the bike, think about getting a second-hand bike or saving more money.
+If your budget is limited and you know you will often use the bike, consider getting a second-hand bike or saving more money.
 It will pay off in the long term – the bike will last longer, you will enjoy your rides more, and, more importantly, it won’t require as much effort to ride.

-Generally speaking, Cruiser / Comfort bikes are one of the least expensive.
-They offer a limited gear ratio and low-end components, and they are not designed for long trips.
+Generally speaking, Cruiser / Comfort bikes are among the least expensive.
+They offer a limited gear range and low-end components and are not designed for long trips.

 Good hybrid bikes for medium to long-distance trips start above the $500 mark.
 But you can be sure you will have much more fun with it than with a cheap, low-quality bike.